“Regarde cette vidéo!” (Watch this video!) a friend from Quebec told me, holding up her phone. “Tu vas rire!” (You’re going to laugh!)

 How can I learn different kinds of French accents?

 This article is a hopefully helpful introduction to the many kinds of French spoken around the world.
 After you read this, the best way to really hear, understand, and learn about a particular one in-depth is to do an online search.

 Type “[country/region] French” or “difference between [country/region] French and standard French” into your search engine.
 Even for lesser known accents, you’ll find resources like Wikipedia articles, forum discussions, YouTube videos, and often in-depth articles, as well.

 If you have a more advanced level of French, you can search for these terms in French to get even more resources.

-What do the French think of other kinds of French accents?
+What do the French think of accents from other French-speaking countries?